fastoch/Python4everybody/Memento.md

 ---

 ## Comments
-In Python, comments are marked with a pawn sign #.
+In Python, you can comment out a line by adding a pawn sign # before it.

 ---